Generic Name: fluticasone (floo-TIK-a-SONE)

 - Do not use fluticasone powder with a spacer device.

-- Rinse your mouth out or gargle with water after using fluticasone powder to prevent mouth sores or a bad aftertaste.
+- Rinse your mouth out with water after using fluticasone powder to prevent mouth sores or a bad aftertaste.
+Do NOT swallow the rinse solution.
+Spit the rinse water out.

-- If you miss a dose of fluticasone powder, use it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of fluticasone powder, skip the missed dose and go back to your regular dosing schedule.
 Do NOT use 2 doses at once.

 Ask your health care provider any questions you may have about how to use fluticasone powder.